Vadim Pappe

-Vadim Pappé (Вади́м Миха́йлович Паппе́, Wadim Pappé; born 17 April 1942) was a Russian art and dance historian and author.
+Vadim Mikhailovich Pappé (Вади́м Миха́йлович Паппе́, Wadim Pappé; born 17 April 1942) was a Russian art and dance historian and author.

 Background

 Born in Moscow into a family of musicians and performers of French (Alsatian) origin.
 He graduated from the Moscow Art Theatre School, specializing in set design.
 He worked at the Museum of the Moscow Art Theatre and in 1976 became a senior editor of The Great Russian Encyclopedia (The Great Soviet Encyclopedia until 1991).

 Disappearance

 Pappé's fate is unknown.
 He was last seen leaving his workplace in June 2012, aged 70, and is believed to have been murdered in the Moscow area..

 Works

 Pappé is the author of hundreds of articles on art, architecture, dance, ballet dancers, theater and film, history of ballet and wrote the "Ballet", "Russian Ballet" and "Russian Dramatic Theatre" entries in the Great Russian Encyclopedia, Cinema: An Encyclopedic Dictionary, and other reference works and periodicals.
 Many of the articles were illustrated with his own photographs.

 Author of the book "2500 Twentieth-Century Choreography Premiers: 1900–1945" (coauthor V. Kulakov, Moscow, Deka-VS, 2008).